 As the public began to quickly shun Delisle for the betrayal of his country and their military allies, cybersecurity experts were questioning how this was able to happen in an advanced military operation.
 The case further exemplifies just how simple it could be for a disgruntled employee to steal and sell company data.

-This data theft incident could easily have been prevented with data loss prevention software.
+This data theft incident could easily have been prevented with data loss prevention software and enforcement of their removable media policy.
 With these security tools external storage devices such as floppy disks, USB thumb drives, and external hard drives can be blocked altogether.
 If you would like to protect you data against rogue USB devices you can try a free 14-day trial of AccessPatrol, CurrentWare’s device control software.

 Elon Musk and Tesla are synonymous with high tech.
 But even the billionaire mogul and his tech giant company fell victim to a data breach conducted internally by an employee in early January of 2021.